mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

 app.Run();
 ```

-JWT Bearer has been added to application and we should be able to run it to this point and see what happens.
+JWT Bearer has been added to the application and we should be able to run it to this point and see what happens.
 We now get exactly what we're looking for, a 401 unauthorized because we haven't supplied it with any kind of token.
 There would be additional steps to setup a way to aquire a token and make sure that we only allow valid tokens to be accepted, but that is out of scope of this post.
 The point is to demonstrate where to register dependencies and middleware and how to use them.

 One last change we should make is to change the [Authorize] attribute to use a 'fluent syntax' instead like this: